 SDG5: GENDER EQUALITY

-The University of Rijeka is the first university in the Republic of Croatia to adopt a Gender Equality Plan in 2021, implementing the guidelines of the Strategic Action Document adopted in 2020, which ensures mechanisms for achieving a culture of equality and diversity in the institution, integrating the gender perspective in the study programmes and sharing knowledge about gender equality with the community in order to improve the quality of life and work at the university, but also to strengthen gender equality in career development – in scientific and artistic research.
-With the Equality Plan, the University of Rijeka aims to distinguish itself as a place of equal opportunities, a place that respects diversity and inclusion and that is safe and shows zero tolerance towards discrimination, harassment and all forms of inequality.
+The University of Rijeka is the first university in the Republic of Croatia to adopt a Gender Equality Plan in 2021, implementing the guidelines of the Strategic Action Document adopted in 2020, which ensures mechanisms for achieving a culture of equality and diversity in the institution, integrating the gender perspective in the study programs and sharing knowledge about gender equality with the community to improve the quality of life and work at the university, but also to strengthen gender equality in career development – in scientific and artistic research.
+With the Equality Plan, the University of Rijeka aims to distinguish itself as a place of equal opportunities, a place that respects diversity and inclusion and that is safe and shows zero tolerance towards discrimination, harassment, and all forms of inequality.
 The document was prepared within the framework of the project “Supporting and Implementing Plans for Gender Equality in Academia and Research”, whose acronym is SPEAR (eng.
-Supporting and Implementing Plans for Gender Equality in Academia and Research), funded by the Horizon 2020 programme.
+Supporting and Implementing Plans for Gender Equality in Academia and Research), funded by the Horizon 2020 program.
 By participating in this project, the University of Rijeka confirms its strategic commitment and duty as a responsible and socially sensitive public actor, creating a stimulating environment against any form of inequality in the academic community.

 In July 2021, the Gender Equality Council of the University of Rijeka was established and held its first meeting.
 As part of the project, the Gender Equality Plan was presented at a European Commission training event attended by representatives of the University of Rijeka.
 At the request of the Ministry of Labour, Pension System, Family and Social Policy, in December 2021 the Rectors’ Council of the Republic of Croatia appointed Associate Professor Ph.D.
 Dalida Rittossa from the Faculty of Law in Rijeka as the representative of the academic community in the working group for the preparation of the National Plan to Combat Violence and Sexual Harassment for the period 2022 to 2027; at the “FoodWave/Eating City International Platform 2020-2030: Cres Workshop” held on 23.
-October 2021 in Palača Moise, the representative of the University of Rijeka, Daria Glavan Šćulac, gave a presentation entitled “Inspiration in creating a policy framework for gender equity for food sector professionals in the EU”; members of the UNIRI team participated in conferences organised within the framework of three EU projects: CHAlleNging Gender (In)Equality in Science and Research – CHANGE, Leading Towards Sustainable Gender Equality Plans in Research Institutions – LeTSGEPs and Supporting and Implementing Plans for Gender Equality in Academia and Research – SPEAR.
+October 2021 in Palača Moise, the representative of the University of Rijeka, Daria Glavan Šćulac, gave a presentation entitled “Inspiration in creating a policy framework for gender equity for food sector professionals in the EU”; members of the UNIRI team participated in conferences organized within the framework of three EU projects: CHAlleNging Gender (In)Equality in Science and Research – CHANGE, Leading Towards Sustainable Gender Equality Plans in Research Institutions – LeTSGEPs and Supporting and Implementing Plans for Gender Equality in Academia and Research – SPEAR.

 SDG6: CLEAN WATER AND SANITATION